2. Git Basics

 1.3 Getting Started - Git Basics

 The major difference between Git and any other VCS (Subversion and friends included) is the way Git thinks about its data.
 Conceptually, most other systems store information as a list of file-based changes.
-These systems (CVS, Subversion, Perforce, Bazaar, and so on) think of the information they keep as a set of files and the changes made to each file over time, as illustrated in Figure 1-4.
+These systems (CVS, Subversion, Perforce, Bazaar, and so on) think of the information they keep as a set of files and the changes made to each file over time.

 Git doesn’t think of or store its data this way.
-Instead, Git thinks of its data more like a set of snapshots of a mini filesystem.
+Instead, Git thinks of its data more like a set of snapshots of a miniature filesystem.
 Every time you commit, or save the state of your project in Git, it basically takes a picture of what all your files look like at that moment and stores a reference to that snapshot.
-To be efficient, if files have not changed, Git doesn’t store the file again—just a link to the previous identical file it has already stored.
-Git thinks about its data more like Figure 1-5.
+To be efficient, if files have not changed, Git doesn’t store the file again, just a link to the previous identical file it has already stored.
+Git thinks about its data more like a stream of snapshots.

 Most operations in Git only need local files and resources to operate – generally no information is needed from another computer on your network.
 If you’re used to a CVCS where most operations have that network latency overhead, this aspect of Git will make you think that the gods of speed have blessed Git with unworldly powers.
 Because you have the entire history of the project right there on your local disk, most operations seem almost instantaneous.